Billy Abbott: 2008–present

 In 2008, Billy returns as Amber Moore's (Adrienne Frantz) boyfriend "Liam".
 He was revealed to be the father of Chloe Mitchell's (Elizabeth Hendrickson) baby she was carrying.
-Chloe married his half-brother Cane Ashby (Daniel Goddard).
+Chloe married his step-brother Cane Ashby (Daniel Goddard).
 Billy pursued Cane's former fiancée, Lily Winters (Christel Khalil), and began a relationship with her.
 Chloe gave birth to Cordelia Abbott on Valentines Day 2009.
 Cane was believed to be father.
 Billy had an affair with Jack's wife, Sharon Abbott (Sharon Case), and was a candidate in her paternity of her baby, Faith Newman.
 When Cordelia's paternity was eventually exposed, Chloe and Billy married.
 Around this time, Mackenzie returned to town.
 The day before his wedding, he had sex with Sharon.
 When Sharon ended up pregnant, Jack discovered their affair; however, Sharon's baby was revealed to be Nick's child.
 Then, Jill and Katherine learned they were not mother and daughter, therefore he wasn't Mackenzie's cousin.
 Billy began dating Mackenzie again.
 Chloe and Billy divorced and Chloe took full custody of Delia.
 After the death of his niece, Colleen, Billy purchased the magazine Restless Style from Nick (Joshua Morrow) and Phyllis Newman (Michelle Stafford), and began publishing scandalous stories, mostly directed at the Newman family.
 Billy had sex with Heather Stevens.

 He later began getting close to one of his enemies, Victoria Newman (Amelia Heinle).
 They began an affair while she was still married and later in the middle of a divorce.
 They went to Jamaica and married while intoxicated, and the marriage was invalid.
 They returned home and decided to continue as a couple.
 Victoria became pregnant and they bought a house together.
 However, Victoria lost the baby after arguing with Victor and had difficulty getting pregnant again.
 Billy paid Primrose Deville (Ellen Greene) $2 million for a newborn baby girl, which he took home to Victoria.
 They named her Lucy Abbott.
 It was revealed she was the biological daughter of Daisy Carter (Yvonne Zima) and Daniel Romalotti (Michael Graziadei) as a result of her raping him.
 Daniel let the couple keep Lucy, however, his mother Phyllis wanted to raise her granddaughter.
 Phyllis eventually got custody.
 Billy and Victoria split up.
 Billy began drinking and gambling again.
-After going back and forth, they made love, right before Billy abandoned her again and left for Hong Kong.
+After going back and forth, they had sex, right before Billy abandoned her again and left for Hong Kong.
 Later, Delia was diagnosed with acute myeloid leukemia after a prolonged illness sent her to the hospital.
 Victoria started to track Billy because Delia needed a bone marrow transplant.
 Billy had been imprisoned in Myanmar on trumped up drug trafficking and rape charges, and Victor agreed to pay off the authorities for his release on the condition that he didn't contact Victoria again.
 He agreed and returned to Genoa City to be Delia's bone marrow donor in secret.